Steve Tisch

 Steven Elliot Tisch (born February 14, 1949) is an American film producer and businessman.
 He is the chairman, co-owner and executive vice president of the New York Giants, the NFL team co-owned by his family, as well as a film and television producer.
-He is the son of former Giants co-owner Bob Tisch.
+He is the son of former Giants co-owner Preston Robert Tisch.

 Early life

 Tisch was born in Lakewood Township, New Jersey, the son of Joan (née Hyman) and Preston Robert Tisch, a film and television executive who also served as the United States Postmaster General.
 He has two siblings, Jonathan Tisch and Laurie Tisch.
 His family is Jewish.
 He attended Tufts University, during which he began his filmmaking career.

 Career

 1970s–2000

 During his youth, Tisch created a number of small films with backing by Columbia Pictures.
 In 1976, he left Columbia and created his first feature film, Outlaw Blues.
 He followed this up in 1983 with Risky Business, which gave Tom Cruise his first lead role.

 In 1984, Tisch produced a made-for-TV movie entitled The Burning Bed, which caused controversy but also received eleven Emmy nominations for Farrah Fawcett's depiction of a battered wife.
 Tisch launched his own production company in 1986, called the Steve Tisch Company, which has since specialized in small screen films.
 The company originally had a two-picture agreement with New World Pictures, with Soul Man being the first film of a proposed two-picture deal.
 In 1987, the company set up multiple projects at Warner Bros., which included the feature rights to the Mr. Magoo character (the project was eventually made by Disney in 1997 as a live-action film), as well as three original projects that the company, by way of Steve Tisch Productions had a contract at the studio.
 However, he also produced several critically acclaimed films including Forrest Gump, American History X, and Snatch.
 Tisch received a Best Motion Picture Academy Award and a Golden Globe for Forrest Gump, which was nominated for 13 Academy Awards and won six, and remains one of the highest domestic box office grossing films in history.
 He is also the only person ever with a Golden Globe, an Academy Award, a Primetime Emmy Award nomination, and a Super Bowl Ring.
+In 1999, he developed and produced an aborted television pilot Mission Extreme, for Film Roman and Max Degree TV, but it was cancelled due to lack of international backers.